-If your credit card issuer comes along and generously offers you an “upgrade” to an old credit card you have in your wallet, think twice.
+If your credit card issuer comes along and generously offers you an “upgrade” for an old credit card you have in your wallet, think twice.
 They may not be doing it out of the kindness of their heart.

 Way back in 1985, if you can believe it, I applied for and received a card called the Citi ThankYou Preferred (no space in thank you, because spaces are apparently not cool).
 I don’t remember what it initially offered in terms of points, but it was never a particularly great card.
 But at some point, it began offering two points on restaurants and entertainment.
 The entertainment category was especially good, because it was interpreted very broadly.

 Still, I waited before pulling the trigger, even though Citi was insistent, sending daily reminders that I had not yet upgraded.
-I finally clicked the upgrade button, and I swear not more than five minutes later, I received a message from Citi, thanking me for my years of loyalty, and advising me that my ThankYou card was now going to receive 5% cash back on groceries for a limited time.
+I finally clicked the upgrade button, and I swear not more than five minutes later, I received a message from Citi, thanking me for my years of loyalty, and advising me that my old ThankYou card was now going to receive 5% cash back on groceries for a limited time.
 No problem, I thought, even though I had agreed to upgrade, I still didn’t have the new card, so I’ll take advantage of the cash back on the groceries until the new card arrives.

 Au contraire mon frère.
 The ThankYou card was already gone from from my Citi dashboard, replaced by the Double Cash card, even though I didn’t yet have it and hadn’t activated it.
 Still, I used the ThankYou card on my next trip to the grocery store, but the charge showed up on the Double Cash card.